lukasz-glen/ERC721id16/README.md

 | user address (160 bits) | token index in user's wallet (16 bits) | transfer counter (80 bits) |
 ```

-A token's transfer counter is increased at each transfer.
+A token's transfer counter is increased at every transfer.
 It does not cost any additional storage operation since a counter is appended to an ownership slot.
 An approval is valid if its saved counter equals current token's counter.